mfraser4/comp151-project1/README.md

 This is the file path to the financial data relative to the root directory.
 For this project, financial data files have been sorted into `financial_data/`.
-If the data does not conform to the specifications in the Project 1 GAs PDF file, an error will be thrown with a corresponding error message.
+If the data does not conform to the specifications in the Project 1 GAs PDF file or cannot be opened, an error will be thrown with a corresponding error message.

 ### numchromosomes

 The number of chromosomes in each generation.
-This number must be greater than
-0. If the provided argument cannot be converted to an integer, an error will be thrown.
+This number must be greater than 0.
+If the provided argument cannot be converted to an integer, an error will be thrown.

 ### numgenerations